-For the first time in nearly a decade, the conforming loan limit was raised in Travis County from $417,000 to $424,100 to start the year.
+The conforming loan limit was recently raised in Travis County from $453,100 to $484,350 to start the year.
 Loans that are considered conforming are those underwritten to guidelines issued by Fannie Mae and Freddie Mac and do not exceed loan limits established by both agencies.
 Loans above the conforming loan limit are referred to as “jumbo” loans and have their own unique standards lenders must follow when approving a home loan in Austin, Texas and throughout Travis County.
 What sort of jumbo loan options are available in today’s marketplace?

-However, there are new special jumbo loan programs in 2017 that do not ask for a 20 or 30% down payment.
-Some jumbo programs are now available to accept a 10% down payment or even a 5 percent down if the borrowers loan amount is below 1 mil.
+However, there are new special jumbo loan programs in 2019 that do not ask for a 20 or 30% down payment.
+Some jumbo programs are now available to accept a 10% down payment or even a 5% down if the borrower’s loan amount is below $2.0m.
 For example, let’s say a home is listed at $1.5 million and the buyers want to make a 10% down payment and not 20%.
 The lender will approve two loans simultaneously, a first mortgage and a second mortgage.
-This is commonly known as a 80/10/10 loan structure.
+This is commonly known as an 80/10/10 loan structure.

 It’s not surprising that the lower the down payment, the higher the interest rates will be but your loan officer can run the numbers for you and help you decide.
 When buyers make a down payment on a home that amount is their initial equity but is not necessarily very liquid.
 When a down payment is made the only way to turn that equity into cash is through a sale or an equity loan.
 This is why many who buy and finance a higher end home in Austin and Travis County often elect to hold onto their liquid assets as much as possible and leverage today’s low mortgage rates with two mortgages loans.